 What Recourse Do You Have?

 A third party can be used to pay off the debt when the primary and the secondary borrowers fail to pay.
 You and the primary borrower can use a debt-consolidating company that will take on the risk of paying the loan.

 The car will still be in the name of the primary borrower, as well as in your name as the cosigner.
 The leasing company holds the title, so you cannot repossess the car if the primary borrower fails to make payments.

 You can arrange with the primary borrower to take over the lease, but the leasing and finance companies must also agree.
 If you as the cosigner are unable to make a current payment on the lease, inquire if the finance company offers a forbearance.
 If so, this may provide you with a temporary reprieve for a month or two.

-The vehicle must be driven within the stipulated mileage in the lease agreement.
+The vehicle must be driven within the stipulated mileage in the lease agreement or you'll need to pay extra money to cover those extra miles.
 If the primary borrower exceeds the mileage and fails to pay, you as the cosigner will be responsible for any extra charges.
-The over-mileage fees will be posted on your credit reports, if you don't pay, and may adversely affect your credit score.
+The over-mileage fees will be posted on your credit reports if you don't pay, and may adversely affect your credit score.